mlrun/demos/getting-started.md

 ### Managed Environment

-Iguazio is offering several pre-configured clusters in the cloud.
-Send an email to <hackathon@iguazio.com> if you wish to request access to such cluster.
-Supply is limited with first-come-first-served, so hurry up if you require this cluster. refer to [**the Iguazio documentation**](https://www.iguazio.com/docs/latest-release/) for more information.
+Iguazio is offering several pre-configured clusters in on Azure Cloud, for free.
+If you'd like to access one of these clusters, send an email to <hackathon@iguazio.com>.
+Alternatively, you can set up your own cluster.
+To do that, check out the [**MLRun installation guide**](https://docs.mlrun.org/en/latest/install.html).

 </details>